gitEranga/gitEranga/README.md

 # Hi there 👋
 # I am Eranga Kodithuwakku,
-### Systems & DevOps Engineer at VizuaMatix (Pvt) Ltd.
+### Associate Technical Support Engineer at OpusXenta Ldt.
-### Completed Bachellors Degree in Science (Hons) in Applied Science Specialising in Computing at University of Jaffna.
+### Graduated from University of Jaffna with Bachellors Degree in Science (Hons) in Applied Science Specialising in Computing.

-##  - 🌱 I’m currently learning AWS services in orderto certified as AWS Solution Architect Associate.
+##  - 🌱 I’m currently mastering AWS services in order to certified as AWS Solution Architect Associate.

+## Previous Experience: Trainee Systems & DevOps Engineer at VizuaMatix (Pvt) Ltd.